What Love Is Blind Teaches Us About Reproductive Freedom

-Like the rest of the country, I’m obsessed with Netflix’s reality show Love Is Blind.
+Like everyone, I’m obsessed with Netflix’s reality show Love Is Blind.
 It has everything: an engagement five days after the couple meets; a dog that drinks wine; mountains of fake rose petals; a “rap” performance that propelled me out of my seat and into another room because the secondhand embarrassment was too much.
 It also has a stark reminder of the importance of reproductive freedom.

 In the second episode, Amber is in “the pods” talking to her soon-to-be-fiance, when she tells him the story of her abortion.
 She explains that when she told her ex that she may be pregnant, he immediately said, “How are we going to fix this?” — first implying that he pressured her to have an abortion, then just coming out and saying it: “Because I loved him so much, I had an abortion.”
 Amber has since said this unwanted abortion led to depression, which led to her dropping out of school and not being able to work.
 And all of this stemmed from the fact that her partner put his desires over her bodily autonomy.
 That should never happen.